clj-commons/citrus/doc/default-handler.md

 handlers](https://github.com/clj-commons/citrus/issues/50) but theoretically
 they open up Citrus' event handling to many more customizations.

-:warn: Default handlers are experimental and subject to change.
+:warning: Default handlers are experimental and subject to change.
 Please report your experiences using them [in this GitHub issue]().

 ### Usage